Dino0005/cx-mf-fix/README.md

    - `msmpeg2vdec.dll` (MPEG-2 video decoder)

 This ensures that when a game makes Media Foundation API calls, the original Windows DLLs handle the requests, providing full codec support.

+**GStreamer patch** performs the following steps to upgrade CrossOver's multimedia framework:

+1. **Validation**: Verifies the integrity of the selected CrossOver application bundle, ensuring the internal `Contents/SharedSupport/CrossOver/lib64/` directory is present.
+2. **Temporary Extraction**: Extracts the embedded `gstreamer.zip` file (approx. 211 MB) into an isolated temporary subfolder generated inside `NSTemporaryDirectory()`.
+3. **Snapshot & Backup**: Scans the original CrossOver structure to create a text-based snapshot of existing files (`.dylib` files in both the root and plugins folders).
+It then creates a compressed backup archive (`Backup_GStreamer.zip`) inside `Application Support`, saving only the native files that are about to be overwritten.
+4. **Binary Update (lib64)**: Removes old binaries and copies the newly optimized main GStreamer `.dylib` libraries directly into the root of CrossOver's `lib64/` directory.
+5. **Plugin Injection (gstreamer-1.0)**: Ensures the `gstreamer-1.0/` folder exists within `lib64/` and injects the complete updated set of proprietary plugins and decoders (Good, Bad, and Ugly).

+This approach directly modifies CrossOver's global multimedia engine rather than a single bottle, unlocking upstream decoding for proprietary video and audio formats that Wine cannot yet translate natively.

 ## Legal Notice